formkit/docs-content/plugins/icons.md

 FormKit goes through 4 steps when attempting to load an icon.
 They are, in order:

-- If the prop value provided is a literal SVG definition (e.g. `prefix-icon="<svg ..."`) then the provided SVG will be used.
+1. **SVG prop value** - If the prop value provided is a literal SVG definition (e.g. `prefix-icon="<svg ..."`), then the provided SVG will be used.
-- If the prop value is a string that does _not_ start with `<svg` then FormKit looks in the theme plugin’s `iconRegistry` — a set of key/value pairs of icon names and SVG definitions — for a matching key.
+2.  **String prop value** - If the prop value is a string that does _not_ start with `<svg`, then FormKit looks in the theme plugin’s `iconRegistry` — a set of key/value pairs of icon names and SVG definitions — for a matching key.
-- Your project's CSS variables.
-If there is a CSS variable that matches `--fk-icon-${yourIconName}` defined in your CSS then it will be parsed and loaded into the `iconRegistry`.
+3. **Your project's CSS variables** - If there is a CSS variable that matches `--fk-icon-${yourIconName}` defined in your CSS, then it will be parsed and loaded into the `iconRegistry`.
 The value of the CSS variable is expected to be a base64 encoded SVG — it should not be wrapped in quotes.
 This is how FormKit ships default icons for inputs in the `genesis` theme.
-- The JSDelivr CDN — If no matching icon can be found in your codebase then a request will be made to the `@formkit/icons` package using the current version of FormKit installed in your project.
+4. **The JSDelivr CDN** - If no matching icon can be found in your codebase, then a request will be made to the `@formkit/icons` package using the current version of FormKit installed in your project.
 If a matching icon name is found it will be used.

-Because FormKit falls back to CDN requests for icons you can easily get started in a new project by providing supported icon names to your input’s icon props and they will be loaded for you automatically — no setup required!. 🪄
+Because FormKit falls back to CDN requests for icons, you can easily get started in a new project by providing supported icon names to your input’s icon props and they will be loaded for you automatically — no setup required!. 🪄

 Remotely loaded SVGs are added to the internal `iconRegistry` in memory and additional requests for the icon will be cached until a user reloads the page.

 ### Adding icons to the iconRegistry

-Magic CDN are great — but your project will benefit from the performance gains of having icons registered locally in your project.
+Magic CDNs are great — but your project will benefit from the performance gains of having icons registered locally in your project.
 You can do this by adding icons to your root FormKit config.
 FormKit icons can be imported from the `@formkit/icons` package.

 <client-only>